-Use the table on the survey form to assess the levels of grazing and browsing at your site to establish whether they are too high, moderate (often desirable) or too low.
+There may be reasons why high, moderate or low levels of grazing/browsing might be desirable depending on the objectives for managing a particular stand of woodland.
+Use the table on the survey form to assess the levels of grazing and browsing at your site to establish whether they are high, moderate, or low.
 Look at each woodland feature in turn: tree regeneration, young shoots on hazel, bramble, bryophytes and boulders.
 Then consider all of these factors together to reach a decision about the grazing/browsing level.